 Intel® AVX-512 support on Intel Xeon processor Scalable family also enables a converged programming environment for Intel® Xeon® and Intel® Xeon® Phi™ compute nodes.
 The convergence of compute, memory, network, and storage performance plus software ecosystem optimizations enable a fully virtualized data center able to handle the complexity of advanced analytics and AI workloads.

-In terms of the compute capability required for machine and deep learning training and inference, the Intel Xeon Scalable Processor delivers up to 2.2X higher deep learning training and inference performance than the prior generation.
-And, benefitting from additional software optimizations (e.g. Caffe framework), can achieve up-to 113X deep learning training performance gains compared with non-optimized three-year-old servers, providing a solid foundational architecture for AI workloads3.
+In terms of the compute capability required for machine and deep learning training and inference, the Intel Xeon Scalable Processor delivers up to 2.2X higher deep learning training and inference performance than the prior generation1.
+And, benefitting from additional software optimizations (e.g. Caffe framework), can achieve up-to 113X deep learning training performance gains compared with non-optimized three-year-old servers2, providing a solid foundational architecture for AI workloads.

 Our early-ship customers are already using Intel Xeon Scalable Processors today for AI applications.
 For example, Alibaba has broadly adopted artificial intelligence across many business segments.
 Alibaba’s e-commerce brain serves hundreds of millions of customers globally on Taobao and T-mall platforms with personalized recommendations.
 Sellers on Alibaba platforms are empowered by Alibaba Store Concierge, an intelligent chatbot, to provide round-the-clock customer service.
 The new Intel AVX-512 instructions provide much wider vectorization capability, delivering significant latency reduction and throughput enhancements.
 In some of their business environments, Alibaba has said they’ve seen up to 80 percent performance improvement gen on gen*.